 ②Light: Compared with ordinary high-speed cables, it is smaller and lighter;

 ③ Strong ability to shield electromagnetic interference: AOC transmits signals through optical fibers.
 The optical fiber material is an insulating dielectric and is not easily affected by electromagnetic interference.

 DAC Direct Attach Cable

-Good heat dissipation: The DAC cable is composed of copper conductorand has good heat dissipation.
+- Good heat dissipation: The DAC cable is composed of copper conductor, has good heat dissipation.